 Frasier: In "I Hate Frasier Crane," when Frasier decides to renege on fighting with a man who he had accepted an invitation to fight with, Martin is furious and brings up a past incident where Frasier decided not to fight a guy.
 An incident from Frasier's CHILDHOOD.
 His anger seems to stem from embarrassment at his son not being "man" enough to go through with such a fight.
 However, it's first lampshaded by Frasier how stupid it is that Martin won't be satisfied until he comes home with a black eye, and then Subverted when Martin says he only wants Frasier to carry out promises he makes; once it becomes clear that Frasier is actually going to fight, Martin calls in the cops to break it up before things really get physical.

-Fresh Prince of Bel Air has an episode where the moral is supposed to be that slacker Will shouldn't be afraid to work hard in school.
-It's about how Will's aunt Viv teaches Black History at the private school, where Will and his cousin Carlton are the only two black students in their class.
+There's an episode where the moral is supposed to be that slacker Will shouldn't be afraid to work hard in school.
+It's about how Will's Aunt Viv teaches Black History at the private school, where Will and his cousin Carlton are the only two black students in their class.
 Will is reprimanded for thinking that he would just ease himself through a Black History class, but it turns out that Viv gave more work to him and Carlton than to the others, because they were black!
 That's totally not fair, but everybody seems cool with it...

-In Glee, near the end of Season 1, the show tried to promote a Gay Aesop.
+Towards the end of Season 1, the show tried to promote a Gay Aesop.
 Finn learns to his shock from his mother that they're moving in with her boyfriend.
 Her boyfriend happens to be the father of Kurt, who has a crush on Finn.
 The two have to room together, and Finn's homophobia causes tension between the two.
 Eventually at the end, Finn has to learn to respect others despite their differences.
 Sounds simple enough, but the way they go about achieving this aesop made it broken.
-Kurt, both in this episode and over the course of the season, had a blatant crush on Finn and the rooming situation was part of his plan to seduce Finn in hopes of him becoming his boyfriend.
-In other words, despite the aesop, Kurt never did respect Finn's boundaries.
+Kurt, both in this episode and over the course of the season, had a blatant crush on Finn, and continued to make advances toward him despite Finn clearly being uncomfortable with the situation; Kurt even deliberately arranged the rooming situation while making the room itself look "romantic" to try to get into Finn's pants.
+Thankfully, the writers realized this flawed Aesop, and had Kurt's father give his son a speech in the following season which made it clear that Kurt's behavior was completely unacceptable, and that if Finn had been a girl and Kurt a straight guy, the latter probably would have been arrested.

 A Hannah Montana episode where Miley goes out with a rich boy and his parents make fun of her accent and stereotype her.
 They're portrayed as jerks for this and get comeuppance.
 Earlier in the same episode Miley said that they talked funny and the Zany Scheme of the episode involves everyone donning bad British accents.